dotnet/AspNetCore.Docs/aspnetcore/security/authentication/facebook-logins.md

 ## Creating the app in Facebook

 *  Navigate to [https://developers.facebook.com/apps](https://developers.facebook.com/apps) and log in.
-If you don't already have a Facebook account, use the *sign up* link to create one.
+If you don't already have a Facebook account, use the *sign up* link on the login page to create one.

-* If you aren’t already registered as a Facebook developer, click  *Register as a Developer* and follow the directions to register.

 * Tap **My Apps** in the upper right corner:

 ![image](sociallogins/_static/FBMyApps.png)

-* Tap **Add a New App** and fill out the form to create a new app ID:
+* Tap **+ Add a New App** and fill out the form to create a new app ID:

 ![image](sociallogins/_static/FBNewAppID.png)